Childhood & Early Life

 Following the breakthrough success of ‘The Cat in the Hat,’ he came up with other books that replicated the success of ‘The Cat in the Hat,’ making him popular all over.
 Some of these books include ‘Green Eggs and Ham’ and ‘One Fish Two Fish Red Fish Blue Fish.’

 Later, he penned numerous books, trying his hand at different styles of writing.
 ‘How the Grinch Stole Christmas’ was one of his eminent works from this time period.
-The book was adapted into a comedy film by the same name.
+The book was adapted into a comedy film of the same name.
 It was also adapted into another feature film titled ‘The Grinch.’

 Awards & Achievements